 Click Services in the left hand menu, and click Create.

-Click the rocket icon and select the dockercloud/hello-world image.
+Click the rocket icon at the top of page, and select the dockercloud/hello-world image.

 On the Service configuration screen, configure the service using these values: